Harsonica/Red-Ridind-Hood-1/story.md

 "Remember, go straight to Grandma's house," her mother cautioned.
 "Don't dawdle along the way and please don't talk to strangers!
 The woods are dangerous."

+"Don't worry, mommy," said Little Red Riding Hood, "I'll be careful."

+Little Red Riding Hood StoryBut when Little Red Riding Hood noticed some lovely flowers in the woods, she forgot her promise to her mother.
+She picked a few, watched the butterflies flit about for awhile, listened to the frogs croaking and then picked a few more.